gershhub/sound_detection_localization/README.md

 ## Code Contents

 The project contains two code files: a python notebook `exercise.ipynb` and a python script `exercise.py`.
-The script depends on numpy, scipy, soundfile, and argparse.
+The script imports numpy, scipy, soundfile, and argparse.
 The notebook imports numpy, scipy, soundfile, and matplotlib.
-The code has been tested with Python 3.9.7, and is expected to work with earlier versions.
+The notebook performs the exact same operations as the script, but additionally plots the hyperbolas.
+The code has been tested with Python 3.9.7, and is expected to work with other versions.
 The `resources/` directory contains audio files for evalation and testing.

 ## Instructions

+Install all non-standard dependencies in your python environment: numpy, scipy, soundfile.

 To run the script, call